 - If you experience trouble with the Passport Application Wizard, click on Form DS-11 (PDF 90KB).

-- DS-3053 (PDF 29KB) (Notarized Statement of Consent - if a parent cannot be present for the appointment).
+- DS-3053 (PDF 29KB) (Notarized Statement of Consent and a certified copy of the other non-applying parent's ID document - if a parent cannot be present for the appointment).

 - DS-5525 (PDF 41KB) (Statement of Exigent/ Special Family Circumstances - if one parent cannot be located to give parental authorization)

 - One recent, color photograph 2x2 inches (5x5 cm)

 - In case of passport renewals, if the child's physical appearance has changed significantly since the last passport photograph, the Embassy/Consulate may request transitional photos as proof of identification.